GAPinDNNs/gapindnns.github.io/collections/_members/Philipp_Misof.md

 ### Internship at *Genentech*

-Currently, I'm complementing my education with a 10-months internship at [**Genentech**](https://www.gene.com/) (Roche) in Switzerland under the supervision of [Pan Kessel](https://www.gene.com/scientists/our-scientists/pan-kessel).
-In this project, I am investigating new ways for generative protein design.
+From September 2025 - June 2026, I visited [**Genentech**](https://www.gene.com/) (Roche) in Switzerland for a 10-months internship under the supervision of [Pan Kessel](https://www.gene.com/scientists/our-scientists/pan-kessel).
+I worked on a project related to novel antibody-design where I focused in particular on the development of a protein co-folding model.

 ### Education